 My aim is to return Mr P to the position he would now be in but for what I consider to be Options' failure to carry out adequate due diligence checks before accepting his SIPP application.
+I think Mr P would have most likely remained in the DB scheme.
 I appreciate that Options might not think Mr P has suffered a loss.
 But it can't know that until the requisite calculations have taken place.
 And I doubt very much that the benefits Mr P will get from the SIPP are equivalent to what he would have got from his occupational pension.